fritz-marshal/fritz/doc/filters.md

 The upstream stages also take care of the ACLs.

 `Fritz` automatically prepends these stages to all user-defined filters.
+However, when constructing/debugging filters in Compass, the users must take care of that -- all the examples below come with the upstream stages prepended.

 ### Limitations

-`$lookup` stages are not allowed in the user-defined filters.
+`$lookup` stages are not allowed in the user-defined part of the filters.

 ## Filter examples

+Let us explore some examples!

 ### Simple filter